bsdimp/freebsd-git-docs/doc-cvt.md

 ### Keeping current

 So, time passes.
 It's time now to update the tree for the latest changes upstream.
+When you checkout `main` make sure that you have no diffs.
+It's a lot easier to commit those to a branch (or use `git stash`) before doing the following.
+I recommend the longer form here since the combination command `git pull` can be harder to recover from if something goes wrong.
 ```
 % cd git-docs/freebsd-doc
 % git checkout main
+% git fetch origin
-% git pull --ff-only
+% git merge --ff-only origin/main
 ```
 These commands reset your tree to the main branch, and then update it from where you pulled the tree from originally.
 It's important to switch to `main` before doing this so it moves forward.
 Now, it's time to move the changes forward:
 ```